Back to blog

 Assessment Proration

 Texas closings prorate HOA assessments between buyer and seller based on the closing date.
-If monthly assessments are $250 and closing is on the 15th of the month, the seller pays for the first 15 days and the buyer pays for the remaining days.
+Monthly assessments of $250 with a closing on the 15th?
+Seller pays the first 15 days, buyer picks up the rest.

-Proration sounds simple until you factor in quarterly or annual payment schedules, prepaid assessments, and special assessments with installment plans.
-The resale certificate should provide the information needed for accurate proration, but double-check the math.
+Simple enough until you factor in quarterly or annual payment schedules, prepaid assessments, and special assessments with installment plans.
+The resale certificate should give you what you need for accurate proration, but double-check the math.
+I've caught errors more times than I can count.

 Transfer Fees and Capital Contributions

 Who pays?
-The TREC contract addendum specifies who's responsible for these costs — usually the buyer, but it's negotiable.
-Make sure the contract is clear, because disputes over transfer fee responsibility happen regularly.
+The TREC contract addendum specifies responsibility, usually the buyer, but it's negotiable.
+Make sure the contract is clear on this point.
+Disputes over transfer fee responsibility happen regularly, and they're always annoying.

 Multiple Associations

-Like Florida, Texas has many master-planned communities with sub-associations and master associations.
-The Woodlands, Cinco Ranch, Sienna — these large developments have complex association structures.
+Texas has plenty of master-planned communities with sub-associations and master associations layered on top of each other.
+The Woodlands, Cinco Ranch, Sienna, these large developments have complex association structures.

 You need a resale certificate from each association.
-Each has its own fees, its own portal, and its own timeline.
-Missing one can delay closing by a week or more.
+Each one has its own fees, its own portal, its own timeline.
+Miss one and you could delay closing by a week or more.

 Deed Restriction Enforcement

-Texas has some communities where deed restrictions are enforced by a property owners' association and others where restrictions exist but no active association enforces them.
-These "inactive HOA" situations can be confusing.
+Some Texas communities have deed restrictions enforced by a property owners' association.
+Others have restrictions on the books but no active association enforcing them.
+These "inactive HOA" situations trip people up.

-If there's no active HOA to issue a resale certificate, the title company needs to note the deed restrictions on the title commitment and handle accordingly.
-The buyer should still review the recorded restrictions even if there's no one actively enforcing them — that can change if homeowners reorganize the association.
+If there's no active HOA to issue a resale certificate, the title company needs to note the deed restrictions on the title commitment and handle it from there.
+The buyer should still review the recorded restrictions even without active enforcement.
+That can change fast if homeowners decide to reorganize the association.

 Filing and Recording

-One Texas-specific item: HOA management certificates.
-Under Texas Property Code §209.004, an association must record a management certificate with the county clerk that identifies the HOA, its registered agent, and its management company.
+One Texas-specific item worth knowing about: HOA management certificates.
+Under Texas Property Code §209.004, an association must record a management certificate with the county clerk identifying the HOA, its registered agent, and its management company.

-This management certificate is actually useful for title companies trying to identify who manages a given HOA.
-Check the county records for the most recently recorded management certificate — it should identify the current management company.
+This is actually useful for title companies trying to figure out who manages a given HOA.
+Check the county records for the most recently recorded management certificate.
+It should tell you who the current management company is.

-Not all HOAs keep this updated, but when it's current, it saves research time.
+Not all HOAs keep this updated.
+But when it's current, it saves you a lot of research time.

 Best Practices for Texas Closings

-Texas's statutory framework provides good structure for HOA document ordering.
-The fee cap gives cost certainty, the timeline is enforceable, and the TREC contract addendum formalizes the process.
-The challenge, as always, is execution — getting the right documents from the right people in the right timeframe.
+Texas gives you a solid statutory framework for HOA document ordering.
+The fee cap provides cost certainty, the timeline is enforceable, and the TREC addendum formalizes the whole process.
+The hard part is execution, getting the right documents from the right people in the right timeframe, every single time.